neoforged/.github/primers/26.1/index.md

     - `setAgeLocked` - Sets the entity as agelocked.
     - `makeAgeLockedParticle` - Creates the particles when agelocking an entity.
     - `AGE_LOCK_DOWNWARDS_MOVING_PARTICLE_Y_OFFSET` - The Y offset for the particle's starting position.
+    - `getBabyStartAge` - The initial age of the baby.
 - `net.minecraft.world.entity.animal.axolotl.Axolotl`
     - `swimAnimation` - The state of swimming.
     - `walkAnimationState` - The state of walking on the ground, not underwater.